eficode-academy/circle-ci-workshop/README.md

 ### Workspaces

 A `workspace` can be used to store files, which can then be retrieved and used by downstream jobs.
-Workspaces are only transfered within the same workflow, and not between builds like caching.
+Workspaces are only transferred within the same workflow, and not between builds like caching.

 ```YAML
 - persist_to_workspace: